Learn About the Mortgage Insurance Premium Tax Deduction

-It can pay to check your current mortgage balance against your home's fair market value even if it turns out that you can claim a tax deduction for PMI again in 2018.
+It can pay to check your current mortgage balance against your home's fair market value even if it turns out that you can claim a tax deduction for PMI again.
 You no longer have to pay private mortgage insurance when your equity in the property exceeds 20 percent, but it's unlikely that either your lender or the insurer will point this out to you.

 No one is going to voluntarily cancel your policy for you when you hit this magic number—but you can.
 Be prepared to have your home appraised or a value otherwise assigned by a professional so you can prove the insurance is no longer required.

-Even if it turns out that Congress does not renew the credit again for 2018, you might be able to save some money regardless by taking steps to cancel your policy.
+Even if it turns out that Congress does not renew the credit again, you might be able to save some money regardless by taking steps to cancel your policy.